 House LA will provide long-term Operating Assistance that supports new construction, acquisition, and/or rehabilitation of existing housing in the form of project-based, multi-year rental subsidies, operating subsidies, or service subsidies.
 Operating Assistance will prioritize projects housing Acutely Low Income Households and/or Extremely Low Income Households; and projects that will maintain non-profit ownership, Community Land Trust stewardship, and/or shared-equity tenant ownership.
-In no case shall project-based Operating Assistance funding fall below fifty percent (50%) of the Homeownership Opportunities, Capacity-Building and Operating Assistance allocation, nor shall Capacity-Building funding fall below ten percent (10%) of the Homeownership Opportunities, Capacity Building and Operating Assistance allocation.
+All monies allocated from House LA's Operating Assistance shall only be awarded to projects financed by other House LA dollars through the Multifamily Affordable Housing, Alternative Models of Permanent Affordable Housing, and Acquisition and Rehabilitation for Affordable Housing programs.
+Although the Operating Assistance program shares the same allocation as programs for Homeownership Opportunities and Capacity Building, in no case shall Operating Assistance funding fall below fifty percent (50%) of the Homeownership Opportunities, Capacity-Building, and Operating Assistance allocation, as per Measure ULA.

-The Department will make available a number of rental subsidies and operating subsidies to support housing that serves Acutely Low Income Households and/or Extremely Low Income Households, who earn no more than 30% AMI and below.
-Operating Assistance eligibility and process will vary by program.
+The Housing Department will make available a number of rental subsidies and operating subsidies, prioritizing housing that serves Acutely Low Income Households and/or Extremely Low Income Households, who earn 30% AMI and below.
+Operating Assistance eligibility and process will vary by the production program which creates the units in need of such subsidy.

-These guidelines propose three approaches detailed below: one tailored to Acquisition and Rehabilitation projects (Section B); one specifically for Alternative Models projects (Section C); and a "Backstop," or insurance pool approach (Section D), which could be used by any of the production programs under ULA's funding, including traditional multi-family affordable housing.
-The percentage dedicated to each approach is discussed in Section E.
+These guidelines propose a combination of three approaches detailed below: a ULA-funded, Capitalized Operating Subsidy Reserves (COSR) program tailored to Acquisition and Rehabilitation projects (Section B); a ULA-funded, project-based voucher program for Alternative Models projects (Section C); and a "Backstop," or insurance pool approach (Section D), which could be used by any of the production programs under ULA's funding, including the Multifamily Affordable Housing, Alternative Models for Permanent Affordable Housing, and Acquisition and Rehabilitation of Affordable Housing programs.
+The timeline, percentage of the fund dedicated to each approach, and involvement of the ULA Citizen Oversight Committee is discussed in Section E.